mhkhaku/deep-learning-challenge/README.md

         - Nodes: 16, 8

-epochs: 20
+        - epochs: 20

-Activation Function: 'relu'
+        - Activation Function: 'relu'

-First Model Description:
+      - First Model Description:

-Layers: 4
+         - Layers: 4

-Nodes: 32, 16, 8, 4
+        - Nodes: 32, 16, 8, 4

-epochs: 50
+        - epochs: 50

-Activation Function: 'swish'
+        - Activation Function: 'swish'

-Results Accuracy:
+      - Results Accuracy:

-First model: Accuracy: 72.5% Loss: 0.56
+        - First model: Accuracy: 72.5% Loss: 0.56

-Second model: Accuracy: 72.9% Loss: 0.56
+        - Second model: Accuracy: 72.9% Loss: 0.56

-Target accuracy was not achieved
+        - Target accuracy was not achieved

-Optimization steps: The second model uses more nodes in the original 2 layers, adds 2 more layers, increases the epochs in addition to changing the activation function in an attempt to increase the accuracy.
+      - Optimization steps: The second model uses more nodes in the original 2 layers, adds 2 more layers, increases the epochs in addition to changing the activation function in an attempt to increase the accuracy.

-Summary
+### Summary
-While the accuracy appears to improve for the second model it is not by a significant amount, the additional resources and processing time it requires are not justified.

-A different model that can be used in the Random Forest Algorithm.

-Random Forest is an machine learning model that combines multiple decision trees to make predictions.
-It works by training each tree on a random subset of the data and features, and then aggregating the predictions of all the trees to make a final prediction.

-It could be a better alternative to Neural-Networks because it is more interpretable, robust to noise and outliers, and more scalable as it is relatively quicker to train.

-However, it is prudent to mention that the better is at the end problem and dataset specific, and the only way to find out with certainty is to try multiple models and compare their performance.
+Although the second model shows a slight improvement in accuracy, the additional resources and processing time required do not justify its use.
+Instead, the Random Forest algorithm may be a better alternative.
+This machine learning model combines multiple decision trees to make predictions and is more interpretable, robust to noise and outliers, and quicker to train, making it more scalable.
+However, it's important to note that the best model for a particular problem and dataset can only be determined by comparing the performance of multiple models.